realjackasterisk/optifine/documentation/connected_textures/README.md

 weight=<number>
 ```

 If multiple CTM files match the same block/tile, the one with the highest weight is used.
-In the off-chance of a tie, the file names are compared next.
+In the off-chance of a tie, the file names are compared alphabetically.

 ### CTM Method
 Method to use when choosing the blocks replacement textures.